 Obligation of Facilities to Report to DRC-NH Concerning Resident Deaths

-- Each death that occurs at each such facility while a patient is restrained or in seclusion, or each death occurring within 24 hours after the patient has been removed from restraints and seclusion, or where it is reasonable to assume that a patient’s death is a result of such seclusion or restraint.
+- Each death that occurs at a specified facility while a patient is restrained or in seclusion, or each death occurring within 24 hours after the patient has been removed from restraints and seclusion, or where it is reasonable to assume that a patient’s death is a result of such seclusion or restraint.

 In New Hampshire, Disability Rights Center – NH is the protection and advocacy agency to which this report must be made.